CubeSTEP/fprime-nucleo_h723zg-freertos-reference/ARDUINO_DOCUMENTATION.md

 endif()
 add_fprime_subdirectory("${ARDUINO_TYPES_DIR}")
 ```
-- ARDUINO_FBQN is defined and CMAKE_SYSTEM_PROCESSOR is set to "arm" so the elseif branch runs which targets fprime-nucleo_h723zg-freertos-reference/lib/fprime-featherm4-freertos/fprime-arduino/cmake/platform/arm/Platform.
-The cmake file at the root of this path is ran
+- ARDUINO_FQBN is defined and CMAKE_SYSTEM_PROCESSOR is set to "arm" so the elseif branch runs which targets fprime-nucleo_h723zg-freertos-reference/lib/fprime-featherm4-freertos/fprime-arduino/cmake/platform/arm/Platform.
+The cmake file at the root of this path is run

 ### fprime-nucleo_h723zg-freertos-reference/lib/fprime-featherm4-freertos/fprime-arduino/cmake/platform/arm/Platform/CMakeLists.txt
 ```sh